Have you created your own Marketing Technology Stack? If you haven't, I strongly encourage you to do so.

 Here's the link to the 2017 entries: 57 marketing stacks and 21 essays from the 2017 Stackies & Hackies.

 Here's a link to 41 marketing technology stacks from the 2016 Stackies Awards and a visual of all 41 submissions for 2016:

 What's Your Marketing Technology Stack?

 Have you thought through your own marketing technology stack?
 What does it look like?
 How well do the pieces work together?
+How is it evolving over time?
 I'd love to hear.

 Thanks to Scott Brinker for the inspiration.

 Note: This article was originally published on 2/8/16, updated on 5/16/16, and 03/20/2018, and has become even more up-to-date with this update!